Iconic. This is Mackinac.

 The cannon blasts, the rifles fire, the soldiers march and history comes alive.
 The oldest building in Michigan and 13 other historical structures boast exhibits explaining everything from military training and battles to medical treatments to family life within the fort.
 More than just a military outpost, Fort Mackinac served as a home for soldiers and their families and eventually the headquarters for Mackinac National Park, where tourists to the island visited the great fortress on the bluff, much like they do today.

 The Tea Room Restaurant, operated by Grand Hotel, offers coffee and tea, lunches, light snacks and beer and wine, and features one of the most stunning views in Michigan.

-The Sutler’s Museum Store at Fort Mackinac is located within the ground floor of the Soldiers’ Barracks, built in 1859.
+The Sutler’s Museum Store at Fort Mackinac is located within the Post Commissary, built in 1878.